yehia67/documentation/client-libraries/0.1/how-to-guides/python/send-your-first-bundle.md

 ## Next steps

 Make a note of the bundle hash so you can [read the transaction data on the Tangle](../python/read-transactions.md).

+You can also read your transaction, using a utility such as the [Tangle explorer](https://utils.iota.org).